-To provide guidelines for planning and arranging travel and for paying and receiving reimbursements for the related expenses.
+The purpose of this procedure is to provide guidelines for planning and arranging travel and for paying and receiving reimbursements for the related expenses.

 PROCEDURE

 When necessary to travel, employees travelling on College business select the most cost effective mode of transportation appropriate for the situation.